 Compensation includes $250/week plus lodging and food supplement, as well as tips during open season in the fall, and bonus at end of year.

 Educational Opportunities: Additional opportunities to attend MOFGA organic farm association workshops and lectures, as well as one day/month to work on an independent project.
 Former independent projects have included designing and implementing a local wine tasting event for the farm, fermenting hard cider from local wild apples, designing a home-scale orchard, designing high-school level educational school tours of the orchard, creating a radio segment, researching food deserts in Maine, and assessing store profits in an excel sheet.
 We also have a big binder of handouts for you to read which we sometimes discuss, and books as well.
 We also try as much as we can to teach you about the ecosystem and the life cycle of pests and diseases, soil health, and more, as we are planting and working in the orchard.
-The idea is that by working close alongside us you will have not only farm knowledge, but also business skills when you leave.
+The idea is that by working close alongside us you will have not only farm knowledge, but also business, time management, and construction skills when you leave.

 Meals: CSA share of veggies to share with other apprentice, plus semi-monthly potlucks, we also sometimes go to see movies or to a local trivia night, covid-19 dependent.
 Garden space available as well.

 Housing: You will share an open plan loft with kitchen and living room and shared bathroom.
 It has big picture windows looking over the Saco river valley and the orchards, a gorgeous setting.
 There are two apprentices each year, and we become a little family unit.
 Please note that the apartment is above a farm garage and it is very rustic and basic, but functional.
 We are happy to send pictures upon request.